Dmitze/BotDiscordGodzilla/docs/en/README.md

 ### **📋 What is this bot?**

 Discord AI Assistant Bot (Godzilla) is an innovative bot designed to automate document work, data analysis, and support operational activities.
-Specifically adapted for the needs of the Armed Forces of Ukraine and critical organizations.
+Specifically adapted for the needs of the document automation and critical organizations.

 ### **🎯 Key Features:**